Text lesson in English (You can convert into any language by using language selection at top)

 Goat rearing is very popular because they are very valuable domestic animal.
 Goats are reared for meat, milk, fiber, and skin.
 It plays a significant role in the economy and nutrition of landless, small and marginal farmers in the country.
 Goats can efficiently survive on available shrubs and trees in adverse harsh environment in low fertility.
 In this section, we will discuss-

 Advantages of goat rearing

 People of almost every category are rearing goats easily due to low cost and simple maintenance.
 The market prices of their products are always high.
-Goats are hence rightly called as “poor man’s cow”.Goat rearing is becoming a dominant means of self-employment.
+Goats are hence rightly called as “poor man’s cow”.

 Investment needed for goat farming is very much less as compared to other livestock species.

 Goat creates employment to the rural poor besides effectively utilizing unpaid family labor.

 No new technique or training is required for goat rearing.